 - Démarches Intérieur – the Interior Ministry website for administrative procedures

 - International Baccalaureat – the official IB website

 - Council of International Schools (CoIS) – the membership community of international education

-- Enseignement Privé – A French website about private education
+- Enseignement Privé – a French website about private education

-- ELSA – English Language Schools Association
+- ELSA – the website of the English Language Schools Association